willryan/MethodToDelegate/README.md

 MethodToDelegate also provides extension methods for partial application - `Func.Apply` and `Action.Apply`, as well as extension methods for delegate `Type` conversion.

+Extensions targeted for supporting Ninject can be found at [MethodToDelegate.Ninject](https://github.com/willryan/MethodToDelegate.Ninject).

 TODO: Support Generic Delegates